Last updated 20 June 2019

 8. Vehicle finance loans

-If you tell us you want to close your account and end this agreement and your account holds loans which we cannot sell to the secondary market (e.g. because the borrower is in arrears or has defaulted) or it has a balance of a fraction of a penny, which means we cannot transfer it to your nominated account, you agree to transfer the loans and fractional balance to us.
+If you want to close your account and end this agreement you will only be able to do this when all funds you've placed on the lending platform for investment have been withdrawn or repaid by us to your nominated bank account.
+You can use the tool on your Zopa dashboard to sell loans within your loan book to the secondary market as described in paragraph 6 above.
+If after choosing to sell your loans your account still holds loans we cannot sell to the secondary market (e.g. because the borrower is in arrears or has defaulted) or it has a balance of a fraction of a penny which means we cannot transfer it to your nominated account, you agree to transfer the loans and fractional balance to us.
 We will pay away any balances and sums recovered to a charity of our choice.

 10. Innovative Finance ISA